roblanf/sangeranalyseR/docs/source/content/advance_user_SangerAlignment_ab1.rst

 .. note::

   * :code:`parentDirectory`: The root directory that contains all the **AB1** files.
 It can be absolute or relative path.
 We suggest users to put only target **AB1** files inside this directory without other unrelated files.
-  * :code:`suffixForwardRegExp`: The value of this parameter is a regular expression that matches all filename in forward direction. :code:`grepl` function in R is used to select forward reads from all **AB1** files.
+  * :code:`suffixForwardRegExp`: The value of this parameter is a regular expression that matches all filenames in forward direction. :code:`grepl` function in R is used to select forward reads from all **AB1** files.
-  * :code:`suffixReverseRegExp`: The value of this parameter is a regular expression that matches all filename in reverse direction. :code:`grepl` function in R is used to select reverse reads from all **AB1** files.
+  * :code:`suffixReverseRegExp`: The value of this parameter is a regular expression that matches all filenames in reverse direction. :code:`grepl` function in R is used to select reverse reads from all **AB1** files.